akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 ![Role manage apps](../img/role-manage-apps.png)

-# How to connect an app?
+# How to connect an App?

-To enable an app, click on `Connect` on the App card on the PIM Marketplace page.
+To enable an App, click on `Connect` on the App card on the PIM Marketplace page.

 As soon as you click on `Connect`, the App will open in a new tab.

 At this point you are entering the App world, it is independent of the PIM.
 If you need more help, you will find everything you need in the App documentation using the `More info` button.

 ::: tips
 The `Connect` may be disabled.
 If that's the case, please get in touch with an Administrator.
 That means you don't have the `Manage apps` permission on your PIM.
-To know how to grant this permission, please read the [Who can connect an app](how-to-connect-my-pim-with-apps.html#who-can-connect-apps) paragraph.
+To know how to grant this permission, please read the [Who can connect an App](how-to-connect-my-pim-with-apps.html#who-can-connect-apps) paragraph.
 :::

 To interact with your PIM, any App needs authorization and permissions.
 This is why we created the `Authorization wizard`.